purohit08/ToolsforDataScienceCourse/README.md

 # ToolsforDataScienceCourse
-This repository is for the Tools for Data Science Course of IBM Data Science Certification in Coursera
+This repository contains the final assignment for the Tools for Data Science course as part of the IBM Data Science Professional Certificate on Coursera.
+It includes a JupyterLite Notebook demonstrating basic data science languages, libraries, tools, and simple Python code examples.